5 Ways Drinking Alcohol Ruins Your Body and Your Brain TODAY ~~

 Having too much visceral fat in the belly is also linked to a higher risk of:

-dementia cancer asthma liver disease, gall bladder disease and gout fertility problems lower back pain osteoarthritis
+liver disease, gall bladder disease and gout

 Alcoholic "myopathy" is a disease that causes increased muscle weakness and changes in muscle structure, making muscles smaller and less able to function.
 Symptoms of muscle myopathy are numbness or pain in arms and legs, pins and needles feeling, weakness, cramps, aches, contractions, spasms in muscles; difficulty urinating, constipation or diarrhea, trouble swallowing, nausea and/or vomiting, impotence, and damage to heart (cardiomyopathy).